minibolt-guide/minibolt/guide/system/configuration.md

 💡 If the measured speeds are more than 50 MB/s, you're good.

-* If you installed a secondary disk, check and measure the speed with the next command, if not, skip it
+* If you installed a **secondary disk**, check and measure the speed with the next command, if not, skip it

   ```sh
   $ sudo hdparm -t --direct /dev/sdb